evkx/evkx.github.io/content/models/porsche/taycan/Taycan_Sport_Turismo/_index.md

 ## Infotainment

+### Navigation system

+With the a standard in-car navigation system, you have all the assistance you need to reach your destination effortlessly.

+### Phone mirroring

+Furthermore, the Porsche Taycan Sport Turismo supports Android Auto and Apple CarPlay.
+This functionality allows you to present your phone's screen in the car's screen so you can run apps like Google Maps or Waze.

+### Sound system

 You can choose between three sound systems on the Porsche Taycan Sport Turismo.
 With the Porsche Sound system, you get ten speakers with a max system output of 150 watts.
 With the  BOSE® Surround Sound System, you get 14 speakers with a max system output of 710 watts.
 With the  Burmester® 3D High-End Surround Sound System, you get 21 speakers with a max system output of 1455 watts.

-In addition, with the standard in-car navigation system, you get the help you need to find your destination.
-Furthermore, the Porsche Taycan Sport Turismo supports Android Auto and Apple CarPlay.
-This functionality allows you to present your phone's screen in the car's screen so you can run apps like Google Maps or Waze.

 ## Lights